Rachelle is an accomplished industry professional with a vast knowledge of the luxury

-Whether you’re looking to create a sanctuary space in your organization to encourage workplace wellness, or if you’re designing a spa at your hotel or travel destination, Rachel will bring a depth of experience, creative design sensibilities and a respect for the cultural/historical context of the region into a thoughtful product from vision to reality.
+Whether you’re looking to create a sanctuary space in your organisation to encourage workplace wellness, or if you’re designing a spa at your hotel or travel destination, Rachelle will bring a depth of experience, creative design sensibilities and a respect for the cultural/historical context of the region into a thoughtful product from vision to reality.

 “Whether you are celebrating an important milestone or just indulging in a fabulous family vacation, the new Four Seasons Resort Bora Bora is considered by many to be the most magnificent resort in the world.
 Many of the friendly guests we vacationed with left with tears in their eyes.
 Inspirational and healing… one must be there to know it and the experience will form memories to last a lifetime.”

 “The therapeutic strengths of baths are now celebrated in style at the world’s most popular spas… notably the Bora Bora Lagoon Resort’s Maru Spa in French Polynesia.
 A small cluster of buildings tucked discreetly into the lush foliage of the resort, with a waterfall cascading into a lily pond, the Maru Spa looks like a Tahitian tree house with treatment rooms nestled in the branches of a huge banyan tree.

 ‘In designing this spa and its treatments, we wanted to ensure that we created an authentic island experience,’ explains Rachelle Moulai, the spa director who spent two years developing the resort’s treatment menu and product line.
 ‘When we talked to the local healers and discovered that bathing was central to their therapies, we knew that it had to be part of our signature treatment.’”